 The same goes for links.
 If you use an email management system, you can run campaigns at the bottom of the email, with specific text and leading to specific campaign pages.
 Still, by leaving your website link in default bright blue hyperlink, you entice them to click on your homepage, not your campaign.

 Read More: “How do I stylize email links?”

 Your phone and website should absolutely be in your email signature along with other contact info, but that doesn’t mean you want your reader to act upon them.
 When in doubt, if you want someone to click on it, make it clear.

-Furthermore, when thinking about design, you should generally consider that less is more so the info doesn’t get squished and you make sure it can be read on various mobile devices.
+Furthermore, when thinking about design, you should generally consider that less is more so the info doesn’t get squished, and you make sure it can be read on various mobile devices.

-Also, if your purpose is to make an email signature that drives revenue through a campaign (read down further), then keep the rest of your email signature short so you have more room for the moneymaker.
+If your purpose is to make an email signature that drives revenue through a campaign (read down further), then keep the rest of your email signature short so you have more room for the moneymaker.